lbryio/lbry.tech/documents/glossary.md

 ### Pay-to-Script Hash

-A type of the *script* and *address* that allows sending bitcoins to arbitrary complex scripts using a compact hash of that script.
-This allows payer to pay much smaller *transaction fees* and not wait very long for a *non-standard* transaction to get included in the blockchain.
+A type of *script* and *address* that allows for the sending of bitcoins to arbitrary complex scripts using a compact hash of that script.
+This allows a payer to pay much smaller *transaction fees* and not wait very long for a *non-standard* transaction to get included in the blockchain.
 Then the actual script matching the hash must be provided by the payee when redeeming the funds.
-P2SH addresses are encoded in *Base58Check* just like regular public keys and start with number "3".
+P2SH addresses are encoded in *Base58Check* just like regular public keys and start with the number "3".

 ### Peer

 A peer is one instance of a client running on a computer on the Internet to which other clients connect and transfer data.
-Depending on context, "peer" can refer either to any client in the swarm or more specifically to a downloader, a client that has only parts of the file.
+Depending on context, "peer" can refer either to any client in the swarm or more specifically to a downloader, which is a client that has only parts of the file.

 ### Private Key (Privkey)

-A 256-bit number used in *ECDSA* algorithm to create transaction *signatures* in order to prove ownership of certain amount of credits.
+A 256-bit number used in *ECDSA* algorithm to create transaction *signatures* in order to prove ownership of a certain amount of credits.
 Can also be used in arbitrary *elliptic curve arithmetic* operations.
 Private keys are stored within *wallet* applications and are usually encrypted with a pass phrase.
 Private keys may be completely random (see *Key Pool*) or generated from a single secret number ("seed").
 See also *Deterministic Wallet*.

 ### Proof-of-Work (PoW)

 A number that is provably hard to compute.
-That is, it takes measurable amount of time and/or computational power (energy) to produce.
+That is, it takes a measurable amount of time and/or computational power (energy) to produce.
 In LBRY, similar to Bitcoin, it is a *hash* of a *block header*.
-A block is considered valid only if its hash is lower than the current *target* (roughly, starts with a certain amount of zero bits).
-Each block refers to a previous  block thus accumulating previous proof-of-work and forming a *blockchain*.
+A block is considered valid only if its hash is lower than the current *target* (i.e. starts with a certain amount of zero bits).
+Each block refers to a previous block, thus accumulating previous proof-of-work and forming a *blockchain*.

 Proof-of-work is not the only requirement, but an important one to make sure that it is economically infeasible to produce an alternative history of transactions with the same accumulated work.
-Each client can independently consider the most difficult chain of valid blocks as the "true" history of transactions, without need to trust any source that provides the blocks.
+Each client can independently consider the most difficult chain of valid blocks as the "true" history of transactions, without the need to trust any source that provides the blocks.

 Note that owning a very large amount of computational power does not override other rules enforced by every client.
 Ill-formed blocks or blocks containing invalid transactions are rejected no matter how difficult they were to produce.

 ### Public Key (Pubkey)

 A 2D point on an elliptic curve [secp256k1](https://en.bitcoin.it/wiki/Secp256k1) that is produced by multiplying a predefined "generator" point by a *private key*.
-Usually it is represented by a pair of 256-bit numbers ("uncompressed public key"), but can also be compressed to just one 256-bit number (at the slight expense of CPU time to decode an uncompressed number).
-A special hash of a public key is called *address*.
+Usually it is represented by a pair of 256-bit numbers ("uncompressed public key"), but it can also be compressed to just one 256-bit number (at the slight expense of CPU time to decode an uncompressed number).
+A special hash of a public key is called an *address*.
 Typical LBRY transactions contain public keys or addresses in the output scripts and *signatures* in the input scripts.

 ### README